Tips for using threaded inserts

-Shop fixtures and jigs often require the installation of various clamping or adjustment knobs.
-That's when you'll reach for threaded inserts.
-Commonly available in sizes from #8-32 (a #8 screw body with 32 threads per inch) to 3/8 "-16 (a 3/8 " screw body with 16 threads per inch), there are two basic types: thread-in and press-in, shown top right..
+Commonly available in sizes from #8-32 (a #8 screw body with 32 threads per inch) to 3⁄8 "-16 (a 3⁄8 " screw body with 16 threads per inch), there are two basic types of threaded inserts: thread-in and press-in, shown above.

 Press-in inserts, with their barbed exteriors, work well in hard woods, soft woods, and plywood.
 Drill a hole sized for the body of the insert, and press it into place with a clamp or tap it in with a hammer and a block of wood.
-For applications in which the clamping action tends to push the insert out of the wood, such as the knobs that tighten down on the drill-press fence extension rods, drill a hole that engages just the tips of the insert barbs and epoxy it in place.
+For applications in which the clamping action tends to pull the insert out of the wood, such as the knobs that tighten down on a drill-press fence extension, drill a hole that engages just the tips of the insert barbs and epoxy it in place.